 May 11, 2023, marks the end of the federal COVID-19 PHE declaration.
 Learn more about how the CDC is shifting from an emergency response to incorporating COVID-19 activities into routine public health practice.

-This has been a year of unimaginable adversity.
-The effects of the pandemic have been profound for us all.
-COVID-19 vaccines will help us move closer to ending the pandemic; studies show COVID-19 vaccines work with your immune system so it will be ready to fight the virus if you are exposed.
+The COVID-19 pandemic has caused unimaginable adversity.
+COVID-19 vaccines can help us move forward, as the Public Health Emergency comes to an end; studies show COVID-19 vaccines work with your immune system so it will be ready to fight the virus if you are exposed.
 Understanding how COVID-19 vaccines work, being informed about the benefits of getting a COVID-19 vaccine, and knowing what to expect at your appointment can help you make an informed decision regarding the COVID-19 vaccination.

-The COVID-19 pandemic has disrupted our lives in profound and unprecedented ways.
-Many of us are facing challenges that can be stressful, overwhelming, and cause strong emotions.
-Public health actions, such as social distancing, are necessary to reduce the spread of COVID-19 but they can make us feel isolated and lonely and can increase stress and anxiety.
-Learning to cope with stress in a healthy way will make you, the people you care about, and those around you become more resilient—Eastern Aleutian Tribes’ Behavioral Health and Crisis Line are staffed with qualified mental health professionals who are here for you; to listen and offer support.
+The COVID-19 pandemic disrupted our lives in profound and unprecedented ways.
+Many of us faced challenges that were stressful, overwhelming, and caused strong emotions.
+Public health actions, such as social distancing when sick, were necessary to reduce the spread of COVID-19 but made us feel isolated and lonely and can increase stress and anxiety.
+Learning to cope with stress in a healthy way will make you, the people you care about, and those around you become more resilient.
+Eastern Aleutian Tribes’ Behavioral Health and Crisis Line are staffed with qualified mental health professionals who are here for you, to listen and offer support.
 All communication is confidential.